 Missing values in the CHIS data files were replaced through imputation for nearly every variable.
 This was a massive task designed to enhance the analytic utility of the files.
-Westat imputed missing values for a handful of variables used in the weighting process and UCLA-CHPR staff imputed values for nearly all other variables.
+Westat imputed missing values for those variables used in the weighting process and UCLA-CHPR staff imputed values for nearly all other variables.

-Two different imputation procedures were used by Westat to fill in missing responses for items essential for weighting the data.
+Two different imputation procedures were used by Westat to fill in item nonresponse for items essential for weighting the data.
 The first imputation technique was a completely random selection from the observed distribution of respondents.
 This method was used only for a few variables when the percentage of the items missing was very small.
 The second technique was hot deck imputation without replacement.
 The hot deck approach is probably the most commonly used method for assigning values for missing responses.
 With a hot deck, a value reported by a respondent for a particular item is assigned or donated to a "similar" person who did not respond to that item.
 The characteristics defining "similar" vary for different variables.
 To carry out hot deck imputation, the respondents to a survey item form a pool of donors, while the nonrespondents are a group of recipients.
 A recipient is matched to the subset pool of donors based on household and individual characteristics.
 A value for the recipient is then randomly imputed from one of the donors in the pool.
 Once a donor is used, it is removed from the pool of donors for that variable.
-Hot deck imputation was used to impute the same items in CHIS 2003, CHIS 2005 and CHIS 2007 (i.e., race, ethnicity, home ownership, and education).
+Hot deck imputation was used to impute the same items in CHIS 2003, CHIS 2005, CHIS 2007, and CHIS 2009 (i.e., race, ethnicity, home ownership, and education).

-UCLA-CHPR imputed missing values for nearly every variable in the data files other than those handled by Westat and some sensitive variables in which nonresponse had its own meaning.
-Overall, item nonresponse rates in CHIS 2007 were low, with most variables missing valid responses for less than 2% of the sample.
-However, there were a few exceptions where item nonresponse rate was greater than 20%, such as household income.
+UCLA-CHPR imputed missing values for nearly every variable in the data files other than those imputed by Westat and some sensitive variables in which nonresponse had its own meaning.
+Overall, item nonresponse rates in CHIS 2009 were low, with most variables missing valid responses for less than 2% of the sample.
+However, there were a few exceptions where item nonresponse rate was greater than 25% such as household income.

 The imputation process conducted by UCLA-CHPR started with data editing, sometimes referred to as logical or relational imputation: for any missing value, a valid replacement value was sought based on known values of other variables of the same respondent or other sample(s) from the same household.
-For the remaining missing values, hierarchical sequential hot-deck imputation with donor replacement was used.
-This method replaces a missing value for one respondent using a valid response from another respondent with similar characteristics as defined by a set of control variables.
-The control variables were ranked in order from the most to the least important.
-This procedure allowed control variables to be dropped if certain conditions (such as the minimum number of donors) were not met.
-The control variables were dropped sequentially, starting from the variable ranked least important.
-Once a responding case was used as a donor, it was dropped from the donor pool preventing using one donor multiple times.
+For the remaining missing values, model-based hot-deck imputation with donor replacement was used.
+This method replaces a missing value for one respondent using a valid response from another respondent with similar characteristics as defined by a generalized linear model with a set of control variables (predictors).
+The link function of the model is corresponding to the nature of the variable being imputed, e.g. generalized linear regression for continuous variables, logistic regression for binary and multinomial variables, and negative binomial regression for counts variables.
+The donors and recipients are grouped based on their predicted values from the model.

-Control variables used in forming donor pools for hot-decking always included the following: gender, age group, race/ethnicity, poverty level (based on household income), educational attainment, and region.
+Control variables (predictors) used in the model to form donor pools for hot-decking always included the following: gender, age group, race/ethnicity, poverty level (based on household income), educational attainment, and region.
 Other control variables were also used depending on the nature of the imputed variable.
 Among the control variables, gender, age, race/ethnicity and regions were imputed by Westat.
 UCLA-CHPR then imputed household income and educational attainment in order to impute other variables.
 Household income, for example, was imputed using the hot-deck method within ranges from a set of auxiliary variables such as income range and/or poverty level.